saymrwulf/zipline/notes.md

-2016-12-14T03:52:00 - Minor doc updates: linking to article on quantization (zipline) 2016-12-14T22:06:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2016-12-20T17:01:00 - Refactor for clarity, might break a few tests though (zipline)
+2016-12-14T03:52:00 - Minor doc updates: linking to article on quantization (zipline) 2016-12-14T22:06:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (zipline) 2016-12-20T17:01:00 - Refactor for clarity, might break a few tests though (zipline) 2016-12-20T04:38:00 - Quick fix, referencing a known issue from the official repo (zipline)